logbase3/fuery/filequery/README.md

 filequery
 =====

-Package filequery is a small and simple library for querying files using SQL.
+Package filequery is a small and simple library that allows you to query files by using built-in functions or plain standard SQL statements.

     filequery is a small and simple tool for querying files using SQL.
     Copyright (C) 2013 log₃() <contact@logbase3.com>